bustle/mobiledoc-kit/README.md

 ## Caveats

 ### Mobiledoc-kit and the Grammarly extension
 `mobiledoc-kit` and the [Grammarly extension](https://www.grammarly.com/) do not play well together (see [issue 422](https://github.com/bustlelabs/mobiledoc-kit/issues/422)).
 Until this is resolved, you can avoid any such problems by disabling Grammarly for the `mobiledoc-kit` instances on your page.
-To do this, add the `data-gram="false"` attribute to the `mobiledoc-kit` main DOM element.
+To do this, add the `data-gramm="false"` attribute to the `mobiledoc-kit` main DOM element.

 ## Contributing